Middle East & North Africa

 COVID-19 UPDATE: Oil Markets Convulse Amid Global Pandemic

 COVID-19 has upended global oil markets, threatening a major source of the Middle East’s economy.
 At play are dual supply and demand challenges.
-On the demand side, global oil consumption has plummeted with air travel dramatically reduced, factories shuttered, and millions quarantining around the world in the spring of 2020.
-Oil demand could fall by up to 9.3 million barrels per day in 2020, equal to nearly the entire consumption of India and all of Africa in 2018.
+On the demand side, global oil consumption has plummeted with air travel dramatically reduced, factories shuttered, and millions quarantining around the world in the spring and summer of 2020.
+Oil demand could fall by up to 8.1 million barrels per day in 2020, equal to nearly the entire consumption of India and Russia in 2019.
 To deal with this lower demand, the Organization of the Petroleum Exporting Countries (OPEC)—a Saudi-dominated group comprising fourteen major oil-producing countries—called on its members and Russia to lower oil production in order to raise prices.
 When Russia refused, Saudi Arabia flooded the market with cheap oil to force the Russians to capitulate, creating a supply shock.
 With decreased demand and increased supply, oil prices fell below $20 per barrel for the first time since 2002, and in the United States prices briefly dropped below zero.
 Despite OPEC and Russia reaching a deal in April, the Middle East’s oil exporters remain on track to lose nearly 3 percent of their GDP in 2020.

 COVID-19 UPDATE: Pandemic Freezes Region’s Tourism Industry